 Turn Down Your Thermostat.

 Yes, you read that right.
-See every year I scour the web for new ideas on greening up Thanksgiving.
-There’s the old reliables:
+See every year I scour the web for new ideas on how to have a green Thanksgiving.
+Here are some of my old reliables…

 - Plan for leftovers: I even wrote and article about it.